Yad Vashem: Administration

 In November 2008, Rabbi Yisrael Meir Lau was appointed chairman of Yad Vashem's council, replacing Tommy Lapid.
 The vice chairman of the council is Moshe Kantor.
-Yitzhak Arad was vice chairman until his death on May 6, 2021.
+Yitzhak Arad was vice chairman until his death on 6 May 2021.
 Elie Wiesel was vice chairman of the council until his death on 2 July 2016.

 Yitzhak Arad served as the chairman of the directorate from 1972 to 1993.
 He was succeeded by Avner Shalev, who served as chairman until February 2021.
 Shalev was succeeded as chairman by Dani Dayan in August 2021.

 The members of the Yad Vashem directorate are Yossi Ahimeir, Daniel Atar, Michal Cohen, Avraham Duvdevani, Boleslaw (Bolek) Goldman, Vera H. Golovensky, Shlomit Kasirer, Yossi Katribas, Yehiel Leket, Dalit Stauber, Zehava Tanne, Shoshana Weinshall, and Dudi Zilbershlag.
-Former deceased members were Matityahu Drobles, Moshe Ha-Elion and Baruch Shub.
+Former deceased members were Matityahu Drobles, Moshe Ha-Elion, and Baruch Shub.

 The CEO is Tzvika Fayirizen.
-The Director of the International Institute for Holocaust Research is Iael Nidam-Orvieto.
-The chair for Holocaust studies is Dan Michman. and Prof. Dina Porat is Senior Academic Advisor.
-She also served as Chief Historian between the years 2011-2022.
-Prior to that Prof. Yehuda Bauer had that position.
+The Director of the International Institute for Holocaust Research was Iael Nidam-Orvieto who was replaced by Dr. Roni Mikel-Arieli on the spring of 2026.
+The chair for Holocaust studies is Dan Michman, and Prof. Dina Porat is Senior Academic Advisor.
+She also served as Chief Historian between the years 2011–2022.
+Prior to that, Prof. Yehuda Bauer had that position.